dekuNukem/Nintendo_Switch_Reverse_Engineering/joycon_reader/README.md

 * The STM32 board I used is my [NintenDAC dev board](https://github.com/dekuNukem/NintenDAC), it has some special features but for this application you can use any dev board you like.

-* Joycon runs 1.8V logic, however I ran my STM32 at 3.0V and have no problem transmitting or receiving.
+* Joycon uses 1.8V logic, however I ran my STM32 at 3.0V and have no problem transmitting or receiving.

-* Pin3 needs to be connected to GND otherwise Joycon will not respond to status update commands.
+* Pin3 needs to be connected to GND, otherwise Joycon will not respond to status update commands.

 * The firmware completes the handshake, then polls the Joycon every 100ms.
 The board appears as an USB serial device and simply prints the 61-byte packet through the serial port.

-* Joycon seems to not sent accelerometer and gyroscope data by default, it needs some special commands to enable it.
+* Joycon seems to not send accelerometer and gyroscope data by default, it needs some special commands to enable it.
 Needs to look into this.

 * A simple python parser script is included to print button presses.